-This post describe how to inventory Office 365 using SCCM 1606.
+This post describes how to inventory Office 365 using SCCM 1606.
 We will also provide a free report at the end of the post that you could use on your Reporting Point to easily display Office 365 inventory data.

 SCCM 1606 introduces new hardware inventory classes for Office 365 configurations.
 You no longer need to edit your MOF files to gather Office 365 inventory.
-If you are using SCCM 1602 or below, follow Jason Sandys post which describe Office 365 inventory process using a MOF customization.
+If you are using SCCM 1602 or below, follow Jason Sandys post which describes Office 365 inventory process using a MOF customization.

 If your goal is to deploy Office 365 updates, refer to our post on how to manage Office 365 updates using SCCM.

 SCCM Office 365 inventory report post summary :

 - How to enable Office 365 Inventory classes

 - Verify Office 365 Inventory data on a client